How To Teach French To Mixed-Age Classes

 Just as there are many differentiation techniques that work well when teaching a wide variety of abilities in other subjects, these also lend themselves perfectly to teaching a mixed-aged language class to ensure good progress.

-Useful differentiation suggestions are listed on each French lesson plan, for those needing extra support and also extension tasks for pupils working at greater depth.
+Useful suggestions for adaptive teaching are listed on each French and Spanish lesson plan, for those needing extra support and also extension tasks for pupils working at greater depth.
 For example, the younger children could work on recalling single words or short phrases, while, by comparison, the older children may be able to join phrases together or be confident in both asking and answering a question.

 With the very essence of language learning being all about listening, repeating, and recall, the extra rehearsal time that mixed-age groups may encounter can actually play huge dividends and leave the learner engaged and feeling positive about their language learning experience.
 It is essential for embedding the new vocabulary and rules, allowing the language to flourish, thus enabling pupils to make substantial progress in the new language.